dongyuanwu/RSBID/README.md

 ## Installation

-`RSBID` is only available on the github now.
+`RSBID` is available on the github now.

 ```{r}
 # install.packages("devtools")